Let's talk

-From 1 January 2026, the Home Office has implemented changes to the Clandestine Entrant Civil Penalty Scheme (“CECPS”) which allow financial penalties to be reduced to £0 where hauliers and drivers can demonstrate full compliance with the scheme’s prevention requirements.
-This represents a significant shift from the previous regime, under which penalties of up to £10,000 per clandestine entrant could be imposed with only a 50% reduction applied if operators were a member of the ECCPS and drivers being fine the full sum.
-The reality of this was compliant operators still received hefty fines despite membership of the CECPS and being fully compliant with the Regulations.
+From 1 January 2026, the Home Office has implemented changes to the Clandestine Entrant Civil Penalty Scheme (“CECPS”) which allow financial penalties to be reduced to £0 where hauliers and their drivers can demonstrate full compliance with the scheme’s prevention requirements and are members of the Civil Accreditation Scheme.
+Crucially, this now includes driver benefiting from their employer’s accreditation.
+This represents a significant shift from the previous regime, under which penalties of up to £10,000 per clandestine entrant could be imposed and drivers were unable to rely on their employer’s accreditation status to avoid liability.

 The revised approach follows sustained industry pressure and a number of successful legal challenges brought by operators who were fined despite having complied with all required security checks and procedures.
 The changes also reflect the findings of an Independent Chief Inspector of Borders and Immigration report, which identified that the scheme was under-resourced and that compliant drivers and operators were being disproportionately penalised.